is Communications trainee at KVS, the publisher of Elm Magazine. Contact: viivi.itkonen(a)kvs.fi

 Tomáš Sokolovský is an independent consultant and project coordinator, based in the Czech Republic.
 Contact: firstname.lastname@example.org

-Dr. Michael Sommer is a journalist and senior editor of the Catholic journal “Erwachsenenbildung” (Adult Education).
+(PhD) is Elm reporter, project/PR manager (Akademie Klausenhof) and senior editor of the journal “Erwachsenenbildung” (Adult Education) in Germany.
 Email: email@example.com

 Jim Soulsby is an adult education researcher, journalist and project facilitator.
 Contact: firstname.lastname@example.org